The GitLab JTBD Playbook

 Verify the Job Maps

 It is recommended to have both a moderator and a notetaker during each interview, if possible.
-The notetaker is responsible for documenting the Job Steps on the JTBD Interview Participant Canvases during the interview.
-At any point during the interview, show the canvas to the participant to ensure accurate interpretation of their responses.
+The notetaker is responsible for documenting the Job Steps on the FigJam JTBD Interview Participant Canvases during the interview.
+At the most opportune point during the interview, such as when it seems clear they’ve described their process from start to finish, show the map your notetaker generated to the participant to ensure it’s an accurate interpretation of their process.
+Update it as necessary during this verification.

 - Note: If you are unable to include a notetaker during your interview sessions, perform this step afterwards when reviewing your interviews videos/notes.